SuperOfficeDocs/superoffice-docs/docs/en/document/templates/admin/tutorial.md

 ### Create a sale for testing the template

-1. In SuperOffice CRM, create a quote with various products from different product families to test the grouping feature.
+1. In SuperOffice CRM, [create a quote][5] with various products from different product families to test the grouping feature.

 2. Ensure the sale has the same type as the one you will link the template to (later in this tutorial).